-This program is designed for people - both men and women who have been away from formal education for a period of time, to provide them with assistance durina their transition back to education and with a warm, supportive environment.
-Help is available for selecting classes from the regular curriculum with each individual's specific skills, needs, and interests considered; in addition, special workshops, seminars, and programs are offered through the program.
+This program is designed for people - both men and women - who have been away from formal education for a period of time, to provide them with assistance during their transition back to education and with a warm, supportive environment.
+Help is available for selecting classes from the regular curriculum.
+Each individual's specific skills, needs, and interests are taken into consideration; in addition, special workshops, seminars, and programs are offered through the program.